-McGill Ophthalmology at the MUHC (McGill University Health Center) and McGill-affiliated hospitals (Jewish General Hospital and St. Mary’s Hospital) treats patients with eye problems, from common complaints to rare conditions.
+McGill Ophthalmology & Visual Sciences at the MUHC (McGill University Health Center) and McGill-affiliated hospitals (Jewish General Hospital and St. Mary’s Hospital) treats patients with eye problems, from common complaints to rare conditions.
 Our services include the diagnosis and treatment of general conditions such as cataracts, as well as other sub-specialties.

 Patient services are organized into ophthalmic sub-specialties as follows:

 - Adnexal – for treatments for the accessories or anatomical parts attached to the eyeball, such as the eyelids, extraocular muscles, orbit and lacrimal glands

 - Anterior segment – for conditions relating to the front third of the eyeball, including the cornea, iris and lens